The Basics of a Non CMV

 • body

-This rating determines the safety regulations for each vehicle; drivers may need to get special commercial motor vehicle licenses in order to comply with these regulations when operating it.
+This rating determines the safety regulations for each vehicle; drivers may need special commercial motor vehicle licenses to comply with these regulations when operating it.
 What is Unified Carrier Registration?

 What Are Light-Duty Trucks?